Thewessen/NestedTables/README.md

 ## ToDo
-- Re-setting fill should work on all `empty` cells
 - Except any data=... on add_*(), but convert too list if not a list?
 - Make logging more efficient...
 - More/better testing